 Prevent Bunions from Growing for Ball of Foot Pain Relief

 A bunion is a painful bump that appears on the big toe (metatarsophalangeal) joint.
-Bunions are a common foot problem that are typically formed from built-up pressure put on the joint over a long period of time.
+Bunions are typically formed from built-up pressure put on the joint over a long period of time.
 As bunions are often caused by uncomfortable shoes, unfortunately, women are more likely to get bunions than men.

-The best way to take care of bunions and is to wear properly fitting footwear that has space between the big toe joint and the interior of the shoe.
+The best way to take care of bunions and get ball of foot pain relief is to wear properly fitting footwear that has space between the big toe joint and the interior of the shoe.
 Keep a low heel height: one to two inches is ideal to avoid putting too much pressure on the front of the foot.

-Taos sandals like Trulie are perfect if you’re trying to avoid common foot problems - because they let the bunion breathe and have cushioned support for the rest of the foot.
+Taos sandals like Link are perfect because they let the bunion breathe and have cushioned support for the rest of the foot.
 For a way to relieve foot pain from bunions, try icing them and elevating them whenever possible to reduce swelling.

 Plantar fasciitis is one of the most common foot problems, with pain generally felt in the heel.
 Technically, it’s an inflammation of the fascia ligaments, which extend from the heel to the toes.
 Adults aged 40 to 70 who have an active lifestyle are most likely to get plantar fasciitis as it is caused by repeated strain on the foot.